api-evangelist/providers/_store/mastercard.md

           Specification Release Notes | Open Banking Connect APIs | Mastercard Developers
         type: ChangeLog
-    description: >-
-      Mastercard Open Banking in Europe provides a set of APIs that enables both licensed and unlicensed Third Party Providers (TPPs) to enrich their products, provide higher-quality services, and enable secure payment initiation.
-TPPs can either leverage Mastercard’s Open Banking license or their own, if applicable, for multiple use cases including payment initiation.
-Mastercard offers a fully owned, globally scaled suite of services integrated with security, loyalty, payments, decisions, and data enrichment capabilities.
+    description: "Mastercard Open Banking in Europe provides a set of APIs that enables both licensed and unlicensed Third Party Providers (TPPs) to enrich their products, provide higher-quality services, and enable secure payment initiation.
+TPPs can either leverage Mastercard\x19s Open Banking license or their own, if applicable, for multiple use cases including payment initiation.
+Mastercard offers a fully owned, globally scaled suite of services integrated with security, loyalty, payments, decisions, and data enrichment capabilities."
   - aid: mastercard:mastercard-pay-by-bank-app-for-creditor-service-providers
     name: Mastercard Pay By Bank App for Creditor Service Providers
     tags: []